 Here’s where we’ll have a lot of fun.
 I replaced some of the crumb topping in my original recipe with fresh raspberries and sliced almonds.
 I was about to leave the crumbs off altogether but clearly I hadn’t had my coffee yet.
 A breakfast cake WITHOUT CRUMBS?

 Though I looooove raspberries and crumb cake together, a strawberry and rhubarb combination would be fantastic here.
 Or even blueberries!
 The raspberries require zero prep, which I know you’ll appreciate first thing in the morning.
 Just dot them right on top of the cake batter.
 No sugar added, no pre-cooking, no extra steps.
 They are so so good with the toasted almonds.

 The crumb topping comes together with flour, brown sugar, a little cinnamon, and butter.
 I changed the crumb topping from my original recipe.
 Not only did I make less because of the raspberry and almond topping, I used melted butter instead of cold butter.
 The reason?
 I was lazy and didn’t feel like cutting the butter into the dry ingredients with a pastry cutter!!
 I’ve done this melted-butter-crumb-topping method before and it’s awesome.
-Though I will say that using cold butter in a crumb topping yields larger and more distinct crumbs.
-Oh well.
-I still loved these!

 The cake rises pretty tall, so I suggest a springform pan.
 A 9×9-inch square baking pan works too.
 If you have a 9-inch cake pan that’s 2-3 inches deep, that could work as well.
 Though my recommendation is a 9-inch springform pan.
 The removable sides make slicing the crumb cake easier, too!